cmccarthy15/snotify-react-state-events/README.md

 - `db.json` stores the data for our json-server.
 Check it out to make sure you know the format of the data.

+### Process Recommendations
+Feeling stuck?
+Try following the steps below for each deliverable:
+- Decide what element is where the event will occur. *This is where your `onClick` or other event will be, and where your method will be `invoked`*
+- Decide if something in state will need to be updated, and if so where. *This is where your event handler will need to be `defined`*
+- Define your event handler in the right location.
+Make sure it is a bound function.
+If you're not sure how to change state yet, just have it `console.log('in the ___ method')` or `console.log(this.state)`.
+- Pass that method down to the component where it will be invoked (see bullet point 1) as props and invoke it in the onClick. *Make sure you only see your console.log once the user interaction occurs*
+- Update your event handler to update state in the correct way!
+Maybe the method needs arguments, maybe not.
+That's for you to decide!

 ## Deliverables
 ### Core Deliverables
 High level, you have to decide where state needs to live, create methods to update state, and pass those methods to where they eventually need to be invoked.
 Very little guidance is provided purposefully to make you think about where state should live.